 DevOps Tools

-DevOps tools automate tasks, help with management, and aid teams in deploying innovations.
+DevOps tools automate tasks, assist with infrastructure management, and support faster deployments through automation platforms described in Red Hat’s DevOps resource guide.
 Some of the tools used in DevOps include:

 Can we add a section for How GTECH can help your company with devops